optimald/pentara-app/docs/ONBOARDING_QUESTIONS.md

 Pentara Onboarding Questionnaire (Coach-Led)
 Section 1 — Core Identity

-How would you describe yourself in one line? (e.g. “Sensitive tactician, builder, operator.”)
+How would you describe yourself in one line? (e.g. "Sensitive tactician, builder, operator.")

-What makes you powerful when you’re at your best? (short traits, strengths)
+What makes you powerful when you're at your best? (short traits, strengths)

 What consistently drains or derails you? (weak points, triggers, vulnerabilities)